ste920ven/project2-pd7/DanielPageProbablyHerHead/README.md

 =========
 The Albumonator
 <h3>What it does:</h3>
-Using the Flickr, Wikipedia, and iHeartQuotes API, the AlbumArtinator generates random album art.
+Using the Flickr, Wikipedia, and iHeartQuotes API, the Albumonator generates random album art.

 <h3>How it works:<h3>:
 <br/>